Skip to Content, Navigation, or Footer.

 Harvard’s physicality

-“Credit to them, they applied pressure really well,” junior guard Mataya Gayle said, “but I think we kind of got away from our principles, and that showed in our efficiency.”
+“Credit to them, they applied pressure really well,” junior guard Mataya Gayle said.
+“But I think we kind of got away from our principles, and that showed in our efficiency.”

 “It’s not where anyone wants to be, but this team’s got a lot of basketball to go.
-Monday is really vital for this program to get where we need to go, and we’ll respond,” Coach McLaughlin said.
+Monday is really vital for this program to get where we need to go, and we’ll respond,” McLaughlin said.

-And the Quakers did, in fact, manage to turn it around.
+The Quakers did, in fact, manage to turn it around.

-Here’s what the Quakers showed against the Big Green (9-8, 0-4 Ivy).
+Below is what the Quakers showed against the Big Green (9-8, 0-4 Ivy).

 A must-win mentality